 The equal number of anthropomorphic figures and fixed stones balance the sculpture.
 For each figure, there is an accompanying stone.
 With each part’s distinct attributes in mind, the six parts of the sculpture interact in a unified conversation amongst themselves.

 We as viewers are also included in this conversation – we can disrupt, confuse, and add to it.
-Hepworth would have wanted viewers to circumambulate, walk through, and even climb on the sculpture.
-The interactive possibilities and new perspectives are endless as the conversation is extended out to the viewer.
+Hepworth would have wanted viewers to circumambulate, walkthrough, and even climb on the sculpture.
+The interactive possibilities and new perspectives are endless as the conversation is extended to the viewer.

 The stones create their own space that you must enter into for the conversation to be whole.
 The “conversation” mentioned in the title of the work is ambiguous and abstract, however, in one sense, this is a conversation about space: how a human relates spatially to the sculpture and how parts of the sculpture interact with each other.

-For Dore Ashton, writer, professor, and critic on modern and contemporary art, Hepworth’s Conversation with Magic Stones satisfies the desire for an origin story:
+For Dore Ashton, writer, professor, and critic of modern and contemporary art, Hepworth’s Conversation with Magic Stones satisfies the desire for an origin story:

 The stones I find in Hepworth – whether the bronze analogies in Conversation, or real stones – are nearly always the bones of the Earth Mother, carrying their ineffable message of origin.
 They subsume all of our longings for beginnings; for truths that escape pragmatics.

-Dore Ashtone, quoted in “Covestation with Magic Stones“, Tate.
+Dore Ashtone, quoted in “Conversation with Magic Stones,“ Tate.

 In my mind, Conversation with Magic Stones, in conjunction with its various settings and its adopted myths, evokes a sense of knowledge — possessed or (more often than not) unpossessed.
 The stones have answers, although they tend to conjure up more questions.
 Nevertheless, the sculpture contains power in the hidden wisdom of its parts.

-Ashley Allen is currently completing a BA in art history at Trinity University in San Antonio, TX.
+Ashley Allen has completed a BA in art history at Trinity University in San Antonio, TX.
 After graduating in 2022, she plans to pursue a career in art journalism — she hopes her words can help others appreciate art and explore new concepts.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.